Month: October 2018

 Personal Injury

 What are intangible damages?
 Intangible damages are harms like pain and suffering, loss of consortium, and mental anguish.
 They do not have a specific monetary value assigned to them, like medical expenses or lost wages would.
 Calculating intangible damages is more challenging than evaluating tangible losses because they are not harms that can be easily identified with a bill.
-Types of Damages in Personal Injury Cases In a personal injury case, damages are divided into tangible and intangible damages.
-Tangible damages can be easily quantified, while the monetary [...]
+What Types of Damages Are Available in Personal Injury Cases?
+In a personal injury case, damages are divided into tangible and intangible damages.
+Tangible damages can be easily quantified, [...]

 + Continue Reading